publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-archetypes.md

 * voting mechanisms
 * membership

+These properties will in one way or the other be reflected in one or several of the [common sections for a governance models](index.md).

 ### Organizational setup

 How is the organizational setup of the governance of the codebase?
 From no organization at all, everyone just makes pull requests and reviews ad-hoc to very formal systems with meetings, layers of committees and working groups and roadmaps.